Are Private Browsing and a VPN the Dynamic Duo of Internet Security?

 VPN stands for Virtual Private Network.
-It allows you to browse anonymously and securely by creating a private network from a public Internet connection.
-VPNs mask your Internet protocol (IP) address so others cannot track your online activity.
+It allows you to browse anonymously and securely by creating a private network from a public internet connection.
+VPNs mask your internet protocol (IP) address so your online actions are virtually untraceable.
 VPNs are handy when working remotely or traveling since they help you connect to public Wi-Fi while masking the personal information you send and receive.
 They establish secure and encrypted connections between you and the VPN server to provide greater privacy than even a secured Wi-Fi hotspot.

 Editorial note: Our articles provide educational information for you.
 NortonLifeLock offerings may not cover or protect against every type of crime, fraud, or threat we write about.
 Our goal is to increase awareness about cyber safety.
 Please review complete Terms during enrollment or setup.
 Remember that no one can prevent all identity theft or cybercrime, and that LifeLock does not monitor all transactions at all businesses.